 Once you have calculated your rate of return, you can select a KiwiSaver strategy that matches your required rate of return.

-Being in a KiwiSaver fund is not setup to match the rate of return you need can cost you thousands of dollars.
+Being in a KiwiSaver fund that is not setup to match the rate of return you need can cost you thousands of dollars.
 This adds up over a lifetime of investing to a significant amount that could be the difference between achieving or failing your retirement goals.

 Why do I get a different return from different KiwiSaver funds?